xaudience/.github/README.md

 ### Data Aggregator
 Collects, parses, scrapes raw data from social network or another type of social platform and writes it to the database.

+## Decisions
+Since the libraries for working with platforms API are implemented using different technologies, it's a good way to use the libraries natively, without any bindings or interactions with the ABI or FFI.
+Therefore, data aggregators implementations depends on the platform API library technology.